deepcausality-rs/fluvio-examples/README.md

 This project is a simple example of how to use Fluvio and DeepCausality to build a real-time causal inference pipeline.
 Specifically, the project illustrates:

-1) How to replay and resample trade data from 695 market places
+1) How to replay and resample trade data from 695 crypto markets.
-2) How to analyze trade data in real-time using causal inference
+2) How to analyze trade data in real-time using causal inference.
-3) How to pass forward causal inference results to downstream systems via Fluvio's in-flight computation
+3) How to pass forward causal inference results to downstream systems via Fluvio's in-flight computation.

 ### **Technologies used:**
-* SBE (Simple Binary Encoding) protocoll for binary message encoding & decoding
+* SBE (Simple Binary Encoding) protocol for binary message encoding & decoding.
 * QuestDB to store and query nearly 1 billion trade data from 695 crypto markets.
-* DeepCausality to process trade bars in flight as they pass through the message bus
+* DeepCausality to process trade bars in flight as they pass through the message bus.
 * Fluvio as message bus and in-flight compute system.

-The careful reader may have noticed that this system amounts to an event based back-testing facility and that is exactly what we're demonstrating in this example project.
+The careful reader may have noticed that this system amounts to an event based back-testing facility and that is exactly what we're demonstrating in this project.

 ## 📚 Docs